IPad Mini 3: Hardware

 iPad Mini 3 uses nearly the same hardware as the iPad Mini 2, the main exception being the addition of the Touch ID sensor.
 It has a 7.9" retina display with 2048-by-1536-pixel resolution at 326 ppi.
 The iPad Mini 3 also uses the A7 chip with 64-bit architecture and the M7 motion coprocessor.
 It has a 5MP iSight Camera capable of recording 1080p HD video and a 1.2MP FaceTime HD Camera capable of recording 720p HD video.

 The new Touch ID sensor detects the user's fingerprint and can be used instead of a passcode to unlock the iPad.
 Touch ID on the iPad Mini 3 is also compatible with Apple Pay and can be used to authorize purchases in online apps only with fingerprint verification, as opposed to entering passwords.

 The iPad Mini 3 is available with storage options of 16, 64 or 128 GB and has no expansion option.
-Apple has released a "camera connection kit" with an SD card reader, but it can only be used to transfer photos and videos to an iPad.
+Apple also released a "camera connection kit" with an SD card reader that supports MTP.